harrelfe/blogdown/content/post/journey.md

 |  |  <small>Any frequentist criticizing the Bayesian paradigm for requiring one to choose a prior distribution must recognize that she has a possibly more daunting task: to completely specify the experimental design, sampling scheme, and data generating process that were **actually used** and would be infinitely replicated to allow p-values and confidence limits to be computed.</small> |
 |  |  |
 |  | <small>Type I error for smoke detector: probability of alarm given no fire=0.05</small><br><small>Bayesian: probability of fire given current air data</small><br><small>Frequentist smoke alarm designed as most research is done: Set the alarm trigger so as to have a 0.8 chance of detecting an inferno</small><br><small>**Advantage of actionable evidence quantification**:</small><br><small>Set the alarm to trigger when the posterior probability of a fire exceeds 0.02 while at home and at 0.01 while away</small> |
+|  | <small>Reject a _specific_ null, and then argue for an _arbitrary_ alternative.
+It's pretty remarkable that so few people see how absurd this procedure is. -- [JP de Ruiter](https://twitter.com/JPdeRuiter/status/963481008417988609)

 If I had been taught Bayesian modeling before being taught the